ChenYW68/ADCM/README.md

 ## Data

-Daily $PM_{2.5}$ concentrations of China's Beijing-Tianjin-Hebei (BTH) region are from two sources, namely the Community Multiscale Air Quality (CMAQ) system and national monitoring stations (see Figure 1 for the distributions of grid cells and sites).
+Daily $PM_{2.5}$ concentrations of China's Beijing-Tianjin-Hebei (BTH) region are from two sources, namely the Community Multiscale Air Quality (CMAQ) system and national monitoring stations.
 The datasets contain Winter of 2015 described in Section 2 of the manuscript.
 Besides $PM_{2.5}$ concentrations, these datasets contain many necessary covariates, such as longitude, latitude, air pressure, temperature, dew point, cumulative wind power, and other variables.

 There are several .RData files.
 -	SiteData.RData is for $PM_{2.5}$ concentrations from 68 monitoring stations, which had been fused with outputs from numerical models by downscaler methods; see the manuscript for more details on data fusion;